NourhanMS/Building_organizer/README.md

 ## Supported features
 1-General home page for all users

 2- Login form for owners

 3- control page for admin where he can :

 a) add monthly/emergency requests

 b) record financial receivables from owners

 c) record expenses

-d) know how much remains in the building’s box.e) query for each department and how much it should pay for monthly / emergency costs.
+d) know how much remains in the building’s box.

+e) query for each department and how much it should pay for monthly /emergency costs.